 Perhaps the most important point here is that superstitious beliefs always involve fear and/or anxiety (see related article).

 The presence of anxiety in our superstitious beliefs usefully distinguishes them from ‘urban myths’.
 Urban myths are stories that are widely believed to be true but are not… For example, the belief that lemmings jump off cliffs, and the belief that cats swish their tails because they are angry are both urban myths.
 They are not superstitious beliefs though: believing these things does not cause anxiety.

-1.2 They often connect events that are – by all ‘logical’ standards – completely unrelated.
+1.2 Superstitions often connect events that are – by ‘logical’ standards – completely unrelated.

-For example, we might believe that seeing a lone magpie or seeing a black cat will cause misfortune.
+For example, we might believe that seeing a lone magpie or a black cat will cause misfortune.
 Failing to blow on dice before rolling them also causes bad fortune.
 Similarly, touching wood or carrying a talisman (a St Christopher’s Cross, for example) is a way to avoid misfortune.
 There is no ‘logical’ reason to connect any of these actions or events with good or bad fortune.
 But we do.

-Other superstitious beliefs take genuinely connected things (say, the connection between black clouds and rain) but find an unlikely – often semi-religious – cause for the connection.
+Other superstitious beliefs take genuinely connected things (say, the connection between black clouds and rain), but then invent an unlikely – often semi-religious – cause for the connection.
 We might believe, for example, that the connection between black clouds and rain is because there is a ‘rain god’ living in the cloud.